This case study

 When this project started, Horizon was a loosely defined concept.
 We knew it would be a tablet (and eventually a fleet of handheld devices) that would provide services currently only available on the back office computer.
 Some of these would be brought into a custom app, while others would be part of different company-created apps or free consumer applications.
 The design would be based on Google's Material Design and Walgreens digital brand standards.
 How all these came together was only beginning to be seen.

-After extensive meetings between Walgreens business and executive stakeholders, the final idea that came to fruition was creating a specific app to port over Walgreens legacy applications — things like their store communication system (COMPASS), floor planning systems, applicant tracking utilities, item lookup, and more.
+After extensive meetings between Walgreens business and executive stakeholders, the final idea that came to fruition was creating a specific app to port over Walgreens legacy applications, including their store communication system (COMPASS), floor planning systems, applicant tracking utilities, item lookup, and more.
 With a 5-year roadmap laid out, we worked to prioritize features, create a sitemap, and design an initial concept to lead the project forward.

 5-year product roadmap established at project start